adamedx/chef-help/README.md

-Alternatively, you can *source* the appropriate script in your shell profile, reference the script via a symbolic link from one of the directories listed in the `$PATH` environment variable, or update `$PATH` to include the directory into which this repository was cloned
+Alternatively, you can *source* the appropriate script in your shell profile, reference the script via a symbolic link from one of the directories listed in the `$PATH` environment variable, or update `$PATH` to include the directory into which this repository was cloned.

 ## Usage